Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Choke Range Cooldown"			"0"

+			// Prevent the survivor victim from moving while choking.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Choke Type"				"0"

 			"Special" // Syntax: "Special"/"spec"/"Infected"/"inf"
 			{
 				// Note: Override any of the settings in the "Choke Ability" section for each special infected here.